-A new version of Part L comes into force in England from the 15th of June 2022.
-From this time the detail of the regulations is covered in the 2021 edition of Approved Document L, Volume 1: dwellings, and there will no longer be a Domestic Building Services Compliance Guide.
+A new version of Part L comes into force in England from the 15th of June 2022, and in Wales from the 23rd of November 20222.
+From this time the detail of the regulations is covered in the 2021 edition of Approved Document L, Volume 1: dwellings (2022 edition in Wales), and there will no longer be a Domestic Building Services Compliance Guide.

-Section 5.20 of the new Approved Document states that:
+Section 5.20 of the new Approved Documents states that: